-Some classes requiring a proctor will be directed to use Respondus LockDown Browser and Monitor.
+Many tests in classes require a proctor.
+Students are directed to use Respondus LockDown Browser and Monitor, which integrates with JPU's learning management system.
 There is no direct fee to the student to use this proctoring service.

 Tuition Rate Per Credit